 1. Stroke and heart disease: Obesity puts a person at a higher risk for high blood pressure and cholesterol levels, increasing the risk of heart disease and stroke in Indians.

-2. Various kinds of cancers: Obesity places women at a higher risk for cancer of the breast, ovary, cervix, and uterus.
+2. Various kinds of cancers: Obesity places women at a higher risk for breast cancer, and cancers of the ovary, cervix, and uterus.
 Excess weight also increases the susceptibility of contracting cancer of the colon, liver, oesophagus, rectum, pancreas, prostate, gallbladder, and kidney amongst both men and women in India.
-It’s essential to get regular breast cancer screenings and women’s health screenings to catch any signs early on.
+It’s essential to get regular breast cancer screenings to catch any signs early on.

 3. Type 2 diabetes: Obesity can impact how insulin is released by our body to keep the blood sugar levels under control.
 The risk of insulin resistance can result in type 2 diabetes – and this is the side-effect of obesity.
 Patients who have type-2 diabetes have to follow a diet chart for obesity for Indians to normalise insulin levels.

 4. Osteoarthritis: Carrying excess weight places undue stress on weight-bearing joints, such as the knees, resulting in inflammation in these regions.
 This can lead to osteoarthritis.
 It is among the most common effects of obesity on the body.